 The table below is a list of costs assuming you are taking the traditional route of obtaining your CCIM without having a degree in real estate or prior certifications.

-Cost of CCIM Courses in 2021
+Cost of CCIM Courses

 |CCIM Institute Membership||$650||$650*|